SafetyCulture/safetyculture-sdk-python/tools/exporter/README.md

 ## Initial Setup
-IMPORTANT: If you have used previous versions of the exporter tool, you should run it from the same folder you have run the tool from in the past.
+IMPORTANT: If you have used previous versions of the exporter tool, you should run the new version of the tool from the same folder you have run the tool from in the past.
 Otherwise, the exporter will start exporting from the earliest available audits, rather than from where the last successful export left off.
 The export tool reads and writes to a file named `last_successful.txt` to keep track of what has already been exported.
 You'll find this file anywhere that you have run the exporter tool before.
 Alternatively, you can move the `last_successful.txt` file if you prefer to export from a different location.